 OLYMPICS-In Tokyo, a growing sense of angst over virus-hit Games

-For weeks, Olympic organizers have relentlessly pushed a consistent message: The Summer Games in Tokyo will not be canceled or postponed.
-As recently as Thursday, Olympic Minister Seiko Hashimoto said: "cancellation or delay of the Games would be unacceptable for the athletes."
+For weeks, Olympic organizers have relentlessly pushed a consistent message: The Summer Games in Tokyo will not be cancelled or postponed.
+"Cancellation or delay of the Games would be unacceptable for the athletes," Olympics Minister Seiko Hashimoto said recently.

 "A lot of people are starting to worry, but there's nothing much we can do," a representative of an Olympic sponsor, who was present at the previously unreported meeting, told Reuters.
-"If this continues into April, May, June, it will be an issue, but we're still waiting to see what will happen," added the representative, who was not authorized to speak to the media and spoke on condition of anonymity.
+"If this continues into April, May, June, it will be an issue, but we're still waiting to see what will happen," added the representative, who was not authorized to speak to the media and declined to be identified.

 The final decision belongs to the powerful International Olympic Committee chief, Thomas Bach.
-Companies such as Coca-Cola Co, Bridgestone Corp, Canon Inc, Toyota Motor Corp, and Panasonic Corp sponsor the Games, and Japanese brands have for decades been some of the most generous.
-The IOC said on Wednesday that "the preparations for the Olympic Games Tokyo 2020 are continuing as planned."
+Companies such as Coca-Cola Co, Bridgestone Corp , Canon Inc , Toyota Motor Corp and Panasonic Corp sponsor the Games, and Japanese brands have for decades been some of the most generous.
+The IOC said on Wednesday that "preparations for the Olympic Games Tokyo 2020 are continuing as planned".

-Haruyuki Takahashi, one of more than two dozen members of the board of the Tokyo 2020 organizing committee, told Reuters it has just started working on scenarios for how the virus could affect the Games.
-But a sponsor representative present at the meeting last week said those plans are not being shared with the companies.
-Prime Minister Shinzo Abe has staked his legacy as the longest-serving Japanese leader on staging a successful Games and bringing a massive jolt, estimated at $2.3 billion, to the stagnant economy with tourism and consumer spending.
+Tokyo 2020 Olympics chief Yoshiro Mori said his team was not considering changing plans for the games.
+"It is our basic stance that we press ahead with preparation for a safe and secure Olympics," Mori told reporters at a news conference.

-Some Olympic qualifiers and test events have been relocated or delayed.
-The Games themselves don't start until late July, leaving some time for the organizers to make the final call.
-Neal Pilson, the former head of CBS Sports, who was involved in broadcasting rights negotiations for three Winter Olympics said he expected organizers to assess the situation by early May at the latest when they "will have a better fix on whether the epidemic is tapering down or continuing to expand."
+Neal Pilson, the former head of CBS Sports, who was involved in broadcasting rights negotiations for three Winter Olympics, said he expected organisers to assess the situation by early May at the latest, when they "will have a better fix on whether the epidemic is tapering down or continuing to expand".
+Olympic Minister Hashimoto said the end of May was a possible time-frame for a decision.

-Olympic Minister Hashimoto said the end of May was a possible time frame for a decision.
-Organizers have begun to modify their tone.
-At a news conference last week, Tokyo 2020 chief Yoshiro Mori vehemently denied that the Games would be canceled, but added that planners were "listening to various opinions" and responding "flexibly because the situation changes day by day."
+Organisers have begun to modify their tone.
+Tokyo 2020's Mori, while vehemently denying the Games would be cancelled, added at the news conference: "I am not saying there won't be any impact.
+I think there will be.
+On that, specialists in each field are looking into what to do."

 'SERIOUSLY THREATENED'